 - Electoral Malpractice in East and Southeast Asia.
 Kharis Templeman (Stanford) and I are editing a book on types and consequences of electoral malpractice in East and Southeast Asia (with Lynne Rienner).
 This project builds the list of excellent papers presented in the 2017 pre-APSA Conference.
-This conference consisted of six research panels with 18 international scholars to study the types and effects of electoral malpractice in electoral democracies and autocracies.
+This well-attended conference consisted of six panels with 18 international scholars to study the types and effects of electoral malpractice in electoral democracies and autocracies.
 Supported by SSHRC Insight Development Grant, I have also been conducting interviews and collecting data for a cross-country comparative study on the attitudes and effects of electoral integrity in Singapore, Taiwan, Malaysia and Myanmar.

 Social Media in Authoritarian Regimes

 - Digital Democracy.
 I am working with Tony Porter on several projects to investigate digital space and democracy, including a pre-ISA workshop held at McMaster University, 26 Mar 2019 and two research articles on the digital backlash on democracy and the transnational effects of “fake news” and fact-checking organizations.

 - Facebook.
 Funded by McMaster’s Arts Research Board, I am experimenting with social network analytical and web-based tools to study the impact of Facebook on four political parties in recent elections in Singapore.